nathanael-fijalkow/TheoretiCS_doc/editors.md

 <img src="Revision_Message.svg" alt="Revision Message" width="600"/>

 Please do not forget to remove the reminder text in caps (highlighted in red above).
-You can optionally set a deadline for the revision request.
+Please also set the deadline for the revision request matching the period requested in the email body.

 One important checkbox is "Automatically reinvite reviewers" (at the bottom).
 The justification for this box is that every revision of a paper is a different